Spacecraft134/BlackJack_Game/README.md

 If all players bust or all have the same hand total, the game results in a tie.
 Face cards (Jacks, Queens, Kings) are valued at 10, and Aces can be worth either 1 or 11; for this program, Aces will consistently count as 11.

+More Rules if interested: https://bicyclecards.com/how-to-play/blackjack

+# Part 1: